-where $\nu{R,j}$ is the frequency associated with eigenmode j at the minimum and $\nu{sp,j}$ at the saddle point.
+where ν_j^{min} is the frequency associated with eigenmode j at the minimum and ν_j^{sp} at the saddle point.
 The mode with negative eigenvalue at the saddle point is not included.
 This expression does require the evaluation of the Hessian at the minimum and at the saddle point.
 It assigns higher probability for transitions where the 'valley' widens when going from the minimum to the saddle point and lower probability if the valley narrows.
 But, typically the value is similar for transitions in a given system and AKMC simulations are sometimes carried out using just a fixed prefactor, thereby avoiding the evaluation of second derivatives all together.
 The saddle point searches are continued until a predefined criterion has been reached, for example that the lowest saddle point has been found a certain number of times, or that no new saddle point in the relevant range (defined by the temperature) has been found in the last n searches where n is some predefined number.

-From all the successful saddle point searches from the current minimum, i, in the Markov chain (some searches may not converge, and some may converge to a saddle point that is not directly connected by an optimal path to the current minimum), a table of possible transitions and their normalized probability, $P_i$ is constructed.
+From all the successful saddle point searches from the current minimum, i, in the Markov chain (some searches may not converge, and some may converge to a saddle point that is not directly connected by an optimal path to the current minimum), a table of possible transitions and their normalized probability, P_i is constructed.
 This is illustrated in Fig. 1.
 A random number is then used to pick one of the possible transitions and the system advanced to a new state, found by sliding down forward along the optimal path from the saddle point.
 From the Poisson distribution of residence time, the expectation value of the time evolved in each iteration can be estimated to be $\tau = 1/\sum_i k_i$ where the sum extends over all possible transitions from this state.
-Random sampling from this distribution is made by picking another random number, $\chi$ , in the interval [0, 1] and estimating the time increment as $\tau = -\log \chi / \sum_i k_i$ .
+Random sampling from this distribution is made by picking another random number, χ , in the interval [0,1] and estimating the time increment as $\tau = -\log \chi/\sum_i k_i$.

-3.1 Distributed computing
+3.1 Distributed Computing

 The most computationally demanding part of an AKMC simulation is the search for saddle points.
-But, each search is independent of the others and can for large systems take several minutes so these can be distributed to several computers connected by internet.
+But, each search is independent of the others, requires only the location of the current local minimum and an initial search direction as input.
+For large systems each search can take several minutes.
+The saddle point searches can, therefore, be distributed to several computers connected only by internet.
 The EON software is based on such a distributed computing approach [8].
-In the first version, the communication middleware Mithral was used [17] but a more recent version of EON is based on the BOINC communication framework [18].
+In the first version, the communication middleware Mithral was used [17] but a more recent version of EON is based on BOINC.
 In the later implementation, the client software is executed as a remote procedure and the communication uses http.
 BOINC offers stability of the central server as the core parts are a SQL database and an Apache server.
 The client and server are decoupled which is particularly useful when debugging since the client calculation can be run as stand-alone calculation and ordinary debugging tools applied.